akinomyoga/ble.sh/docs/CONTRIBUTING.md

 The function names are basically hyphenated words (such as `foo-bar-baz` instead of `foo_bar_baz`, `fooBarBaz`, or `FooBarBaz`).

 **Namespace**--The function names can be prefixed by namespaces of the form `<namespace>/`.
-Except for the functions intended to be called from the command line or the user configuration, all the function should be defined in a namespace.
+Except for the functions intended to be called from the command line or the user configuration, all the functions should be defined in a namespace.
 The interface of the functions defined in a namespace is subject to change in the future.
 A function name can also be used as the namespace name for the helper functions to implement the function.
 For the functions defined in external modules, the following namespace should be used to avoid conflicts: